Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 - **Australian Louver Van Cargo Housing** - This item is used to craft metal louver vans of the type built in Australia.
 - **Container Wagon Cargo Mounts** - This item is used to craft shipping container wagons.
+- **Container Wagon Single Cargo Mount** - This item is used to craft smaller shipping container wagons
 - **European Wooden Covered Goods Wagon Cargo Housing** - This item is used to craft wooden box wagons of the type built in Europe.
 - **Flat Wagon Cargo Deck** - This item is used to craft flat wagons.
 - **Hopper Wagon Cargo Bin** - This item is used to craft hopper wagons.
 - **North American Wooden Boxcar Cargo Housing** - This item is used to craft wooden boxcars of the type built in North America.
 - **Stake Wagon Cargo Deck** - This item is used to craft stake wagons.

 ## Wagons